aws/pg_tle/examples/ci/README.md

 --  Index Cond: (name < 'foo'::text)

--- The following query uses idx2 because the query compares using -- the == operator and that operator is suported by the rust_opclass2 -- operator class
+-- The following query uses idx2 because the query compares using -- the == operator and that operator is supported by the rust_opclass2 -- operator class

 EXPLAIN SELECT * FROM names WHERE name == 'foo';